linuxstb/dabtools/README.md

 then transferred over USB for further software processing on the host computer.

+The Wavefinder has a built-in antenna, which performs very well in my testing - much better than any of the small telescopic aerials commonly provided with the RTL-SDR dongles.

 To use dabtools with the Wavefinder, you need to build and install the driver in the wavefinder-driver directory.
 The DSP firmware is included in the wavefinder.fw file in that directory and must be